Nebo15/logger_json/README.md

 JSON console back-end for Elixir Logger.

-It can be used as drop-in replacement for default `:console` Logger back-end in cases where you use use Google Cloud Logger, DataDog or other JSON-based log collectors.
+It can be used as drop-in replacement for default `:console` Logger back-end in cases where you use Google Cloud Logger, DataDog or other JSON-based log collectors.
 After adding this back-end you may also be interested in [redirecting otp and sasl reports to Logger](https://hexdocs.pm/logger/Logger.html#error-logger-configuration) (see "Error Logger configuration" section).

 Minimum supported Erlang/OTP version is 20.